 Rahul grew up in a slum, and this gave him a deep understanding of his community.
 He has been associated with CORO since 1995 and was the recipient of one of the first Quest Grassroots Leadership Development Programme.
 During this programme, he led a project on youth personality development, sexuality and is employment-related issues in an urban context.

 Mumtaz joined CORO in 2000 as a community volunteer for CORO’s integrated development program.
 She soon became the assistant counselor in program aimed at combating violence against women and girls.
 Her passion in dealing with violence related issues led her to be the elected secretary of Mahila Mandal Federation, a CORO initiated, community women’s organization with 10000+ strong community women as members.
-Mumtaz continues her work as Program Coordinator on violence against women and girls in Mumbai and parts of Maharashtra (supported by APPI).
+Mumtaz continues her work as Program Manager on violence against women and girls in Mumbai and parts of Maharashtra (supported by APPI).